 “One thing I always tell my employees is that our brand is reflected in every single thing we do and that our customers always have other options.
 We never kid ourselves that we’re the only game in town and, so, reputation management is vital to ensure that our customers aren’t going elsewhere.“

-Benefits of striving for a good reputation
+Benefits of brand reputation management

 If you did your digital PR right, you could rest assured that your brand will instill both trust and loyalty into your (potential) customers.